It’s cold...the days are short...and we are eating a lot. That’s right, the holiday season is back and merrier than ever!

 In the woods surrounding the main entrance there are rope courses, canopy tours, and over 30 miles of trails spread out over 1300 acres.
 What began as two trails that are simply called “North Main” and “South Main”, the system has expanded to include four distinct loops and as well as numerous trail spurs.
 Following the development of these two trails, the Lake Loop was constructed.
 It is a beginner trail that is 3.2 miles and is suitable for first timers.
 The most recently constructed of the four loop system is “East Main”.
 This trail would be considered of moderate difficulty due to the elevation gain and quick switchback turns.
 Within these four loops there is a variety of terrain, soil, and technical features.

 Lately the Whitewater staff and Tarheel Trailblazers have been building trails at a frenzied pace.
 Within the past year, the Carolina Thread Trail has been extended.
 Along with this extension, the Academy and Parkway trails have been established.
 Academy is of moderate difficulty and adds about three miles to the overall mileage.
-Parkway Trail is probably the most family friendly of all the trails.
+Parkway Trail is probably the most family friendly of all the trails and is just about 7 miles in length.
 Running parallel to the entrance to the park, the trail is at least 3 feet wide throughout and doesn’t have much elevation change.

 With 30 plus miles of trails, the WWC has grown from a local day trip spot to a national destination in a relatively short period of time.
-Although the Whitewater Center is geared toward athletes, there is truly something for everyone.
+Although the Whitewater Center is geared toward athletes, there is truly something for everyone in your family.
 Check out their concerts, expos, and racing events that take place all year round.
 The WWC is open 365 days a year.
 Parking passes are $5 for the day and $40 for a yearly pass.
-Annual full access activity passes are available and there are also individual daily passes.
-Rental equipment is available for all activities.
-For more information visit usnwc.org/
+Annual full access activity passes are available and there are also individual daily passes available for purchase.
+For more information visit www.usnwc.org

 During the winter months, most of the local trails are closed for extended periods of time due to wet conditions.
 The George Poston Trail at Spencer Mountain is one exception to this rule.
 Due to its rocky terrain, the trail drains well and never closes due to wet conditions.
 Located in Gastonia, George Poston Park is home to one of the oldest trails in the Charlotte metro area.
 The seven miles of trails would be considered intermediate or difficult for most.
 Although the first two miles are pretty tame, the Poston Trail gets progressively harder as you approach the Spencer Mountain Loop.
 Throughout the trail, you encounter everything from rolling smooth sections to rocky, rooty uphill sections.
 It is the kind of trail that you might find yourself hiking on the more difficult areas.
 As you wind your way up Spencer Mountain, you are rewarded with a full view of the Charlotte skyline at the half way point.
 As you start back down Spencer Mountain, there are a number of extended fast, open downhill sections.
 The Poston Trail may be a little bit on the tougher side, but the rewarding views make it worth the effort.